-In 1949, cereal magnate W. K. Kellogg donated his Arabian horse ranch to Cal Poly, and the two Cal Poly campuses came into being.
+In 1949, cereal magnate W. K. Kellogg donated his Arabian horse ranch to Cal Poly, and the Pomona campus came into being (now Cal Poly Pomona).
 In the same year, the San Luis Obispo and Pomona campuses combined forces to produce the first Cal Poly float for the Tournament of Roses Parade in Pasadena.
 In 1956, women were once again admitted as students at Cal Poly.

 Plane Crash Tragedy